davidkhala/fabric-common/nodejs/admin/README.md

     - it depends on fabric-sdk components
     - Object-oriented
 - channel operation: create, join, update
-- chaincode operation: install, upgrade
+- [TODO:WIP] chaincode operation: package, install, Approve, define, upgrade

 ## Notes
 - channel.getChannelConfig(peer) will not be rebuilt: always get it from orderer